vita-linux/vita-os/README.md

 ## Contributing
-It's not time yet for me to asking about donations or help, if you like my personal Linux OS, then use it and decide if when it's stable enough.
+It's not time yet for me to asking about donations or help, if you like my personal Linux OS, then use it and decide to help or not when it's stable enough.